 When you spot a product nearing its “Sell By” date on store shelves, you might encounter enticing discounts as retailers aim to clear space for incoming stock.

 However, don’t be too quick to dismiss these items from your shopping list.
-In many cases, foods labeled with a “Sell By” date remain perfectly safe for consumption beyond this date, because this code doesn’t always mean expire date.
+In many cases, foods labeled with a “Sell By” date remain perfectly safe for consumption beyond this date, because this code doesn’t always indicate the actual expiry date or food safety limit.

 The products may experience slight changes in texture, color, or aroma over time, but these alterations are often negligible.
 In this case, just trust your senses.
 If the product still looks and smells fine, it’s likely still good to eat.